 ARCS is thrilled to announce the first edition of its Summer Program Romanian in the Sky and Outer Space, modeled after the STARTALK Student Program, organized by UW specialists in STEM and Heritage Language Education at the University of Washington Language Learning Center.
 ARCS instructors and program directors have been trained by STARTALK faculty in order to follow the same learning and teaching objectives.
 For more information about STARTALK, please visit their official website.
 For more information about the UW's STARTALK Student Program, please visit their website.

 The programs aims to enroll 20 high school Romanian heritage language students in a three-week intensive language program (1 week of online coursework prior to the start of the 2 week in-person program).
 The program will combine the history of the most important events of space exploration with that of aircraft design and the language of science and technology.
 A content-based component STEM (Science, Technology, Engineering, and Mathematics) will be woven into this program through a partnership with the Museum of Flight.
 Students’ various interests will be further addressed by a range of projects above and beyond the STEM topics; such as language, culture and translation, lego robotics, and biology.

 The content will have a special focus on the life and accomplishments of Romanian inventors, aviators, pilots, astronauts and researchers such as Aurel Vlaicu, Traian Vuia, Henri Coandă, Marina Stirbey Brancoveanu, Elena Caragiani-Stoenescu, Smaranda Brăescu, Ruxandra Agache-Miheș, Hermann Julius Oberth, Dumitru-Dorin Prunariu, Ioana Cozmuța, etc.

-• High School Students (including entering 9th graders)
+• 1 goup of High School Students (including entering 9th graders) and 1 group of students ages between 10-13

 • Heritage Speakers of Romanian (heritage speakers who grew up speaking the language at home) from the Romanian American diaspora in the US